epartington/rsa_nw_lua_feed_o365_whitelist/README.md

 url output is used to update the lua parser which does the url matching and wildcard checking.

-the script keeps a tracker in the temp dir of what the latest version is and if there are any changes (also generates a clientID for you).
+the script keeps a tracker in the temp dir of what the latest version is and if there are any changes (also generates a clientID for you). lua_O365.lua reads from alias.host and writes to filter metakeys (as well as the feeds)

+filter='whitelist'
+filter='office365'